-It also provides you with an ideal platform to progress straight to an MA ED.
-If you progress to the University of Derby, you will already have achieved credits towards your Masters.
-Alternatively, you can apply to study specialised Diplomas in Teaching Learners with Disabilities, English to Speakers of Other Languages (ESOL), English (Literacy) or Mathematics.
+It provides you with an ideal platform to progress straight to an MA ED.
+If you progress to the University of Derby, you will already have achieved 60 credits towards your Masters.
+Alternatively, you can apply to study a specialised Diploma in a subject such as SEND, ESOL, English or Maths.

 Going to university simply wasn't an option when teaching assistant Caroline Keeton left school in the 1980s.
 But, more than 30 years on, the 51-year-old mum of two is about to start a top up degree course after completing a foundation degree in Children's and Young People's Services with Derby College.
 Caroline, who left school at 16 with just a handful of CSEs, discovered her interest in learning when she began work as a TA and took a course in childcare.
 Encouraged by how well she took to studying, she enrolled on a level 4 diploma at Derby College and a PTLS Preparing to Teach in the Lifelong Learning Sector (PTLLS) course.
 Caroline – whose two adult daughters both studied for their A levels at Derby College's Joseph Wright Centre – now plans to use her degree to enhance her current role at a Long Eaton primary School.
 Rather than train to be a teacher after graduation she wants to become more involved in educational research projects within the existing TA job she loves.
 Going to Derby College has given Caroline the self-belief she needed to go on to higher education.